Africa, Multi-country: Social Policy in Africa

 About the City

 Locations for this program vary each year.
+The Summer 2019 program is expected to travel to Ghana, Togo, and Benin.

 Applications become available online one semester before the program start date, based on the following timeline: